 Starting the journey itself is an easy enough task as the path begins at the famous ruins of Whitby Abbey.
 After a little sightseeing at this historical location, it is only a short walk past Whitby Brewery and then you’re on your way.
-As this is a small part of the much larger ‘Cleveland Way’ – a famous route that stretches over a hundred miles – the path here is well-trodden and clearly signposted.
+As this is a small part of the much larger Cleveland Way – a famous route that stretches over a hundred miles – the path here is well-trodden and clearly signposted.

 Each twist and turn of this coastal path brings a fresh new look of the cliffs and the sea, a picture-postcard view that is ever-changing with every step.
-At six miles long, this section of the Cleveland Way will take around three hours to complete.
+At approximately 7 miles long, this section of the Cleveland Way will take around three hours to complete.
 It is advisable to wrap up warm and appropriate footwear is a must – you’re right next to the North Sea, after all!
 As you draw ever closer to the end of the walk and turn that final corner, Robin Hood’s bay will appear majestically in front of you.

-Cycling From Whitby To Robin Hoods Bay
+Cycling from Whitby to Robin Hood’s Bay

+The Cinder Track is the perfect route for those wishing to cycle.
 The easiest way to start your route is to exit the road at Southend Gardens, a road running out of the centre of Whitby.
 Leaving the sound of traffic behind you, and instantly hugged in by nature, the path ahead is clear with only coppiced woodland on either side.
 After half a mile the trees on both sides gradually ebb away, revealing the jaw-dropping sight of the Larpool Viaduct.
 Cycling across the viaduct you are treated to some of the most beautiful views of the River Esk and the surrounding valleys of Whitby below.
 You will be crossing a piece of English cultural history.
-The viaduct is mentioned in Bram Stokers gothic novel “Dracula”, and has also been a location for many British television dramas.
+The viaduct is mentioned in Bram Stoker’s gothic novel Dracula.

 After a further three miles of scenic cycling, you will pass through the charming village of Hawkser.
 If you are without your own bikes, Hawkser is the location of Trailways Cycle Hire, a family-friendly outlet that hires out bicycles for as little as £20 a day.
 As an alternative to the many caravan sites, guest houses and hotels in Whitby, Trailways also offers accommodation in the form of luxury converted train carriages – a unique stay in the perfect cycling location.
-When exiting the village of Hawkser, The Cinder Track gently declines and sweeps down the Heritage Coast and into Robin Hoods Bay, the cool sea air bringing a refreshing end to the six-mile trail.
+When exiting the village of Hawkser, The Cinder Track gently declines and sweeps down the Heritage Coast and into Robin Hood’s Bay, the cool sea air bringing a refreshing end to the six-mile trail.
 With such a clearly signposted and well-ridden trail, The Cinder Track is the perfect cycling route for families, young children and even seasoned cyclists.

-Driving From Whitby To Robin Hoods Bay
+Driving from Whitby to Robin Hood’s Bay

-For those looking for the quickest mode of travel and route out of Whitby to Robin Hoods Bay then driving is of cause the best choice.
+For those looking for the quickest mode of travel and route out of Whitby to Robin Hood’s Bay then driving is of cause the best choice.
 With a relatively straight route of A and B roads connecting the two, you can arrive in the bay in as little as twelve minutes.
 Exiting Whitby’s east side via Helredale Road you will soon join the A171, following this road south for two and a half miles before passing through the village of Hawkser.
 Take a left onto the B1447 when leaving Hawkser, following this road southbound until you arrive at the north of Robin Hoods Bay.
-Learn more about parking in Robin Hoods Bay.
+Learn more here about parking in Robin Hoods Bay.